hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

 {% include image.html file="qgis-rivers.png" alt="qgis-rivers" caption="The newly created rivers.shp shapefile shown in QGIS." %}

 ## Multiline (polyline) shapefile {#line-create}

 Similar to the procedure for creating and adding points to a new point shapefile, a (multi) line (or polyline) can be added to a shapefile.
-The `create_shp` creates a multi-line shapefile when the layer type is defined as `"line"`.
-The coordinate system is created with the above-defined `get_gps_code` function.
+The `create_shp` function creates a multi-line shapefile when the layer type is defined as `"line"`.
+The coordinate system is created with the above-defined `get_epsg_code` function.

 {% include tip.html content="The term *multi-line* is used in *OGC* and `ogr`, while *polyline* is used in *Esri* GIS environments." %}

 The following code block uses the coordinates of cities along the *Rhine* stored in a *dictionary* named `station_names`.
 The city names are not used, and only the coordinates are appended with `line.AddPoint(X, Y)`.
 As before, a field is created to give the river a name.
 The actual line feature is again created as a child of the layer with `line_feature = ogr.Feature(lyr.GetLayerDefn())`.
-Running this code block produces a line that approximately follows the Rhine river between France and Germany.
+Running this code block produces a line that approximately follows the *Rhine* River between France and Germany.

 ```python